Into the Blue (2005 film): Filming

 The special features section of the DVD chronicles how much of the film was filmed as live-action shots in the sea off the Bahamas, with live, wild sharks.
 It shows film crews wearing chain mail as protection, while the cast members perform in the water unprotected.
 The filming was made possible by the development of shark tourism in the Bahamas.
 The sharks are used to being hand fed and will not generally attack humans, but as a result, will grab any item that "hits" the water as potential food.
 In an early scene, Paul Walker has to grab two fins and a dive mask flung to him by Jessica Alba.
 During filming, he missed the mask.
 It was never seen again after hitting the water and the DVD suggests that it was taken by a shark.

-In an interview with Sean Evans on the 1st of October 2020 (on the film's 15th Anniversary) for his show Hot Ones, Jessica Alba explained how the production had caught a tiger shark, which they then caged.
+In an interview with Sean Evans on October 1, 2020 (on the film's 15th Anniversary) for his show Hot Ones, Jessica Alba explained how the production had caught a tiger shark, which they then caged.
 Director John Stockwell wanted her and another actor to be in the water with the tiger shark.
 Alba refused to get into the water, citing concerns about swimming with a wild tiger shark.

 During filming, the cast and crew were invited to parties at fashion executive Peter Nygård's Bahamas residence.
-Alba said on a press tour that the parties were "gross" and involved girls aged roughly 14 stripping naked in jacuzzis.
+Alba said on a press tour that the parties were "gross" and involved girls aged roughly 14 stripping naked in Jacuzzis.
 Nygård sued a Finnish newspaper, Iltalehti, that reported accounts of the parties by cast and crew during the four months of filming.
 Stockwell said that the house became the location for the production's parties, but that "strange things happened" when local women arrived.
-Alba said that parties on the weekend began with sports and massages, but young women attending parties on Sunday would have sex in jacuzzis in front of everybody.
+Alba said that parties on the weekend began with sports and massages, but young women attending parties on Sunday would have sex in Jacuzzis in front of everybody.
 Alba left the location as she could not stand to be there.
 Scott would arrive at parties early and leave when local women arrived.
 Walker said that the parties were strange, but compared the location to Disneyland and said that he spent a lot of time there.
 Nygård was arrested in 2020 on charges of sex trafficking, including of minors.